ArturGrandi/grand-time-architecture/README.md

 This repository contains the original conceptual architecture of **Grand Time** — a macroeconomic time-based valuation system designed as an alternative framework for measuring human economic contribution beyond fiat currency models.

 ## Start Here

 Research-only: no production deployment, no operational guarantees, no commercial use.

-- ARCHITECTURE_1_0.md — canonical system architecture
+1. ARCHITECTURE_1_0.md — canonical system meaning and invariants
-- FORMULAS.md — formal economic and temporal model
+2. FORMULAS.md — formal parameters and valuation rules
+3. SECURITY_MODEL.md — oracle, failure, and safety constraints
+4. CONTRACT_MAP_V1.md — mandatory GT 1.0 contract roles
-- DAO_GRAND_TIME_FUND.md — non-commercial execution structure
+5. DAO_GRAND_TIME_FUND.md — execution and coordination structure
-- COLLABORATION_AND_IMPLEMENTATION.md — open research and implementation questions
+6. COLLABORATION_AND_IMPLEMENTATION.md — research and implementation entry point

 This publication is intended to establish:
 - authorship,